Strong convergence of tamed theta scheme for superlinearly growing McKean-Vlasov NSDDEs driven by fractional Brownian motions: introduction

-When $H=1/2$, the fractional Brownian motion $\{B_{t}^H\}_{t\geq 0}$ corresponds to a standard Bromnian motion.
-The self-similarity and long memory properties of fractional Brownian motion make it applicable in various fields, such as atmospheric sciences, financial engineering and others.
-From then on, scholars conducted studies on \eqref{MVdrivenbyfBmmoxing} separately.
-He et al. \cite{HGZ24} established the theory of propagation of chaos and studied the strong convergence of the EM method when the coefficients of \eqref{MVdrivenbyfBmmoxing} satisfy the globally Lipschitz condition.
+Notably, when $H=1/2$, the fractional Brownian motion $\{B_{t}^H\}_{t\geq 0}$ reduces to a standard Brownian motion.
+The well-posedness of such equations was first proven by Fan et al.\cite{FHS22}.
+Subsequent research have further expanded the theoretical framework of this model.
+For example, under the assumption that the coefficients satisfy globally Lipschitz conditions, He et al. \cite{HGZ24} established the propagation of chaos for the model described in \eqref{MVdrivenbyfBmmoxing} and analyzed the strong convergence of the EM method.

-However, few studies considered the case where the coefficients of \eqref{MVdrivenbyfBmmoxing} grow super-linearly.
-Shen \cite{SXW22} demonstrated that, under certain averaging conditions, the solutions of McKean-Vlasov SDEs driven by fractional Brownian motion can be approximated by the solutions of the associated averaged McKean-Vlasov SDEs driven by fractional Brownian motion, in the sense of the mean square convergence, where the coefficients exhibit super-linear growth.
-Wang et al. \cite{WXT24} and Gao et al. \cite{GGL24} focus on the EM scheme for delayed McKean-Vlasov SDEs driven by fractional Brownian motion, whose drift coefficient contains a polynomial delay term.
+A critical gap in current literature is the lack of studies on McKean-Vlasov SDEs driven by fractional Brownian motion with super-linearly growing coefficients.
+One notable exception is Shen et al.\cite{SXW22} who showed that under specific averaging conditions, solutions to such equations can be approximated by solutions of an associated averaged equation.
+More recently, Wang et al. \cite{WXT25} and Gao et al. \cite{GGL25} focused on the EM scheme for delayed McKean-Vlasov SDEs driven by fractional Brownian motion, but their work only considered super-linear growth in the delay term of the drift coefficient, not the coefficient itself.